AleRapchan/nft-token-factory/README.md

 ## Token

-- Is a Basic asset transfer control.
+- It is a Basic asset transfer control.

 ## Factory